-The only material contract entered into by the Corporation within the year ended December 31, 2014, or before such time which are still in effect, other than in the ordinary course of business is the Global Share Exchange Agreement.
-A copy of the Global Share Exchange Agreement is available at www.sedar.com.
+No material contract has been entered into by the Corporation within the year ended December 31, 2015, or before such time which is still in effect.

-AUDIT COMMITTEE INFORMATION
+AUDIT AND RISK MANAGEMENT COMMITTEE INFORMATION

-The Board has established an audit committee (the "Audit Committee") comprised of James T. Roddy (Chair), Jack C. Lee, Sharon Ranson and Rosemary Zigrossi.
+The Board has established an audit and risk management committee (the "Audit Committee") comprised of James T. Roddy (Chair), Jack C. Lee, Sharon Ranson and Rosemary Zigrossi.
 All members of the Audit Committee are independent and non-executive directors of the Corporation.
 All members of the Audit Committee meet the independence and financial literacy requirements of National Instrument 52-110 Audit Committees.
-Mr. Roddy has held a number of senior executive positions including serving as President and Chief Executive Officer of Ontario Bus Industries and President and Chief Operating Officer of Slater Industries Inc. Mr. Roddy holds a Chartered Accountant designation.
-Mr. Lee was President and Chief Executive Officer of Acclaim Energy Trust and prior thereto, President and Chief Executive Officer of Danoil Energy Ltd., a predecessor of Acclaim Energy Trust.
+Mr. Roddy has held a number of senior executive positions including serving as President and CEO of Ontario Bus Industries and President and Chief Operating Officer of Slater Industries Inc. Mr. Roddy holds a Chartered Accountant designation.
+Mr. Lee was President and CEO of Acclaim Energy Trust and prior thereto, President and CEO of Danoil Energy Ltd., a predecessor of Acclaim Energy Trust.
 Mr. Lee has a Bachelor of Arts and a Bachelor of Commerce.
 Ms Ranson was an Adjunct Professor for the Master of Finance program at Queen's University.
 Prior to founding her current business in 2002, Ms Ranson spent over 20 years in the Financial Services industry in various executive positions.
 Ms Ranson is a Chartered Accountant and has a Bachelor of Commerce and a Masters of Business Administration.
 In addition to being a former Director of Promontory Financial Group and holding various executive positions at Ontario Teachers' Pension Plan (See "Directors and Officers"), Ms Zigrossi was an Assistant Vice President at J.P.
 Morgan (Canada).
 Ms Zigrossi has a Bachelor of Commerce and is a Chartered Accountant and CFA charter holder.

-The Board has adopted a written mandate for the Audit Committee, which sets out the Audit Committee's responsibility in overseeing the accounting and financial reporting processes of the Corporation, audits of the financial statements of the Corporation, and the appointment, compensation, and oversight of the work of any registered external auditor employed by the Corporation for the purpose of preparing or issuing an audit report or related work.
+The Board has adopted a written mandate for the Audit Committee, which sets out the Audit Committee's responsibility in overseeing enterprise risk management, the accounting and financial reporting processes of the Corporation, audits of the financial statements of the Corporation, and the appointment, compensation, and oversight of the work of any registered external auditor employed by the Corporation for the purpose of preparing or issuing an audit report or related work.
 This mandate is reviewed and assessed at least annually or otherwise, as deemed appropriate, by the Board with the assistance of the Corporate Governance and Nominating Committee and the Audit Committee.
 A copy of this mandate is attached hereto as Appendix "A".